RED LIGHT CAMERAS

 type), Citations Issued/Notices Printed (7)

-This table made by highwayrobbery.net, using official reports of citations actually issued.
+This table made by highwayrobbery.net, using official reports obtained from the City.

 Official Reports 2008 & 2009 Annual Totals